googlefonts/gftools/docs/gftools-builder/README.md

 -   `glyphData`: An array of custom GlyphData XML files for with glyph info (production name, script, category, subCategory, etc.).
     Used only for Glyphs sources.

+-   `includeSourceFixes`: Whether to pass the `--include-source-fixes` argument when fixing the fonts.
+Defaults to true.

+-   `checkCompatibility`: Check the compatibility of outlines before building a variable font.
+Defaults to true.

+-   `extraFontmakeArgs`: A string of additional arguments to pass to `fontmake` when building all fonts.

+-   `extraVariableFontmakeArgs`: A string of additional arguments to pass to `fontmake` when building variable fonts.

+-   `extraStaticFontmakeArgs`: A string of additional arguments to pass to `fontmake` when building static fonts.

+-   `buildSmallCap`: Automatically build smallcap families from source with a `smcp` feature.
+Defaults to true.

 ## *Really* customizing the build process